Thomas Mainwaring

 In 1660, Mainwaring was elected Member of Parliament for Cheshire in the Convention Parliament.
 He was created baronet on 22 November 1660 by Charles II on his restoration.

-Mainwaring died at the age of 66 and laid to rest in Over Peover.
+Mainwaring died at the age of 66 and buried in Over Peover.
 He had married Mary Delves, daughter of Sir Henry Delves, 2nd Baronet, of Dodington and had 6 sons and 6 daughters.
-His only surviving son John succeeded to the baronetcy and was also an MP.
+His only surviving son, John, succeeded to the baronetcy and was also an MP.